 INNOCHEER Safety Darts and Kids Dart Board Set

-This is a bristle dartboard, the first on my list, and while I wouldn’t recommend it as being the best for professional play, for the casual player, you are not going to get better bang for your buck, period.
+While I wouldn’t recommend it as being the best for professional play, for the casual player, you are not going to get better bang for your buck, period.
 It comes with rubber soft tip darts, which are a lot less likely to cause accidental injury and/or property damage, so if you are teaching your kids to play (or are just really clumsy yourself), this is a great place to start.
 Coming in at under forty bucks, this board is fun on a budget for the whole family.

 READ NEXT: Best magnetic dart boards